-In this article, we’ll talk about exactly who those players are, as well as their respective roles in a given real estate syndication.
+In this article, we’ll discuss more about who those players are and what roles they each play in the success of the real estate syndicate.

-Here are the key roles that come together to make a real estate syndication happen:
+Here are the key roles that help to make an apartment syndication happen:

 ● PCRP Group – our firm